11 Best Wireless Hacking Hardware Tools

 Source: hak5.org

 WiFi Pineapple is a powerful and versatile wireless auditing platform from hak5.
-It contains many sets of tools for wireless pentesting which is very helpful for network security administrators.
+It contains many sets of tools for wireless penetration testing which is very helpful for network security administrators.

 WiFi Pineapple can also be used as a “Rouge Access Point”, thereby enabling targeted “Man-In-The-Middle” attacks.
 You can also conduct active WiFi attacks with manipulated management frames including deauth.